salrashid123/oauth2/README.md

 	For example, create an Google Cloud [Shielded VM](https://cloud.google.com/security/shielded-cloud/shielded-vm).

-You can
+From there you have several options on how to associate a key on a TPM with a service account.
+You can either do

-* A) download a Google ServiceAccount's `json` file  and embed the private part to the TPM or
+* **A)** download a Google ServiceAccount's `json` file  and embed the private part to the TPM

+or

-* B) Generate a Key _ON THE TPM_ and then import the public part to GCP. or
+* **B)** Generate a Key _ON THE TPM_ and then import the public part to GCP.

+or

-* C) remote seal the service accounts RSA Private key remotely, encrypt it with the remote TPM's Endorsement Key and load it
+* **C**) remote seal the service accounts RSA Private key remotely, encrypt it with the remote TPM's Endorsement Key and load it

 #### A) Import Service Account json to TPM: